 How data-driven chatbots can ensure success

-Data from online conversations and knowledge hubs, for example, is broadly available.
-However, these data remain often unused in the process of developing a chatbot.
-This while data can help your organisation to get the most out of your chatbot.
-I have spoken to Software Engineer Gerben van der Huizen and Data Analyst Koen Hallmann about the added value of data for chatbots.
+Data from, for example, online conversations and knowledge bases is basically up for grabs, but often remains unused when developing a chatbot.
+This is a shame, because data can really help your organisation get the best out of your chatbot.
+I spoke with Software Engineer Gerben van der Huizen and Data Analyst Koen Hallmann about the added value of data for chatbots.
 In this article, I’ll explain how important data is for the development of successful chatbots.
-Because it’s precisely the combination of insights and technology is the magic combination to ensure the best results.
+Because it’s precisely the combination of insights and technology that will ensure the best results.
 And you have to admit: you’d like to have immediate success with your chatbot, right?

 To bot or not to bot; data has the answer!

-‘Not because it’s necessary, but because it’s possible’ is the starting point for many organisations to start with chatbot technology.
-After all, it is interesting to keep pace, innovate, to see what technology can do and where opportunities lie.
-Still, it would help if our thoughts would flow from the goal point of view, rather than from the means point of view.
+“Not because it’s necessary, but because it’s possible” is the starting point for many organisations when going into chatbot technology.
+After all, it is always interesting to keep up with the times, to see what technology can do and where opportunities lie.
+Yet it would help in general if we were to think more about the goal than the means.

 Data analysis as a basis

-Software Engineer Gerben van der Huizen and Data Analyst Koen Hallmann develop data analyses to predict the performance of a chatbot.
-A Chatbot Feasibility Report provides you with the necessary insights to consider developing a chatbot for your own organisation.
-Koen explains:
+Software Engineer Gerben van der Huizen and Data Analyst Koen Hallmann develop data analyses to make a prediction about the performance of a chatbot.
+A Chatbot Feasibility Report provides the necessary insights when considering developing a chatbot for your own organisation.
+Data Analyst Koen explains: